When your air conditioner freezes up, it can be a major inconvenience. Ice formation stops the unit from cooling effectively.

 Loose Insulation Material

-We found loose insulation material blocking the evaporator coil
+we found loose insulation material blocking the evaporator coil and caused the air conditioner to freeze and the comperssor to fail

 Diagnosing loose insulation material in an HVAC system can be challenging as it is not easily visible from the outside.
 This issue typically occurs when the system is running.
-As the blower operates, it can suck loose insulation material towards the blower or the evaporator coil, resulting in restricted airflow.
+As the blower operates, it can suck loose insulation material towards the blower or the evaporator coil, resulting in restricted airflow and caused the compressor to fail.
 Properly diagnosing this problem requires the expertise of an experienced HVAC technician who can accurately identify and address the issue.

 While air filter-related issues are among the most frequent causes of an icy air conditioner, a malfunctioning or broken Fan Blower could also be a cause as it is the main mechanical part generating the required airflow.
 Malfunctioning of a blower fan motor could be either electrical such as a bad capacitor or a broken relay or straight-out mechanical such as a broken shaft or jammed bearing.